Monday, July 29, 2013

 3. What do they like about their friends?
 Dislike about them?

 Not everyone agrees all the time, especially friends.
-But the stuff we like and dislike about folks says just as much about us as our friends.
-These little spots will probably come up naturally as you write, because you're probably looking for places to add conflict or hash out different ideas to keep the tension up.
+These spots will probably come up naturally as you write, because you're probably looking for places to add conflict or hash out different ideas to keep the tension up.
 What opinions have you given your characters without even realizing it?
 Use these to deepen emotions.

 Once you know this: You're often more willing to agree to something if you like that person or believe the same thing.
 Even if that something is "wrong" or goes against the norm.
 Just like you'll rebel against doing something you disagree with, even if it seems like the most logical way of handling a situation.
 You can use these feelings to show other sides of your characters, both good and bad, and exploit their flaws and virtues.